ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - - - (REVIEW) old day planning.md

 - refresh [20m.]
     - props, state
         - passing a callback as props
-        - forwarding props to a gradchild
+        - forwarding props to a grad child
     - forms